-This option is only valid when the process rule has a baseline selection mode of latest_baseline_projects.
+Valid only when the process rule has a baseline selection mode of latest_baseline_projects.
 It indicates that prep state projects should be considered as potential baseline projects for individual projects that use this process rule.
-This option is not recommended.
-Please use the -lsbmp|latest_static_or_build_management_projects option instead.
+Use the -lsbmp|-latest_static_or_build_management_projects option instead.